 Section 4.6 — Duties of the Secretary

-The Secretary shall ensure that minutes of all EC and membership meetings are recorded, approved by the EC, and posted on the NLTAPA Web site.
+The Secretary shall ensure that minutes of all EC and membership meetings are recorded, approved by the EC, and posted electronically as directed by the EC.
 The Secretary shall notify the membership after each such posting.
 The Secretary shall ensure that a current list of NLTAPA Center Directors and member contact information is maintained, shall administer election procedures, whether electronic, voice, or written ballots, and shall report the results of votes to the membership.
-The Secretary shall maintain files of the Operations Manual, Planning Calendar and Constitution and Bylaws.
+The Secretary shall maintain files of the Operations Manual, and Constitution & Bylaws.
 The Secretary shall advise the EC when routine updates should be done.

 Section 4.7 — Duties of the Treasurer

 The Treasurer shall be the fiscal officer of NLTAPA and shall invoice membership for dues, provide instructions for payment, collect dues, maintain custody of the funds of NLTAPA, and disburse funds with direction from the EC.
-The Treasurer shall prepare and submit quarterly written financial reports to the EC and an annual report to the membership at the annual summer business meeting.
+The Treasurer shall prepare and submit quarterly written financial reports to the EC and an annual report to the membership at the winter business meeting.
 The Treasurer shall keep all fiscal and financial records for NLTAPA and shall forward the complete records to the succeeding Treasurer.
 The Treasurer shall on May 1 each year report to the EC and the Secretary of NLTAPA the names of any members in arrears.

+Section 4.8 – Duties of the Vice-Treasurer

+The Vice-Treasurer shall be the primary fiscal officer for the NLTAPA Conference and shall accept registration fees, collect all onsite registrations and associated monies, making deposits as needed, handle all conference invoices, maintain and provide all financial records.
+The Vice-Treasurer shall prepare and submit a conference financial report to the EC by the fall EC meeting.
+The Vice-Treasurer shall be the second signatory on NLTAPA accounts on behalf of NLTAPA, along with the primary signatory, the Treasurer.

-Section 4.8 — Removal of an Elected Officer
+Section 4.9 — Removal of an Elected Officer

 An officer may be removed, if removal is considered to be in the best interest of NLTAPA.
 Removal requires a majority vote of the EC and a majority vote of the Active Center Members.
+Refer to 7.4.3 for protocols related to filling vacated elected officer positions.

 ARTICLE 5 Regional Representatives